 Dumbbell Side Lunge

-Dumbbell Side Lunges are a strong addition to strength and muscle-building programs, especially for athletes or lifters who want to improve lateral strength and stability.
-They work well as an accessory after squats or lunges, or as part of a balanced leg session focused on movement quality and lower-body resilience.
+Free-weight lunge exercises effectively build thigh muscle size and strength across different fitness levels (Ogawa et al., 2023).
+Dumbbell Side Lunges work well as an accessory after squats or as part of a balanced leg session focused on lateral strength, movement quality, and lower-body resilience.

 - Stand with your feet hip-width apart, holding a dumbbell in each hand with arms extended by your sides and palms facing inward.